AbdulselamAbdurehman/Proofs/README.md

 # Proofs
-Proofs for problems on discrete Mathematics and Algorithms
+Proofs for problems on discrete Mathematics and Algorithms.
+To avoid difficulties when typing, I explain some in words.